Ural-Yunusbaev/bgl41.to.emi/README.md

 # bgl41.to.emi

+Converts Beagle output to EMI.<p>
+The script require R-2.15.0.
+Before starting the script type: module load R-2.15.0<p>
 bgl41.to.emi 1.0 21/02/2017 for Linux.
 By Ural Yunusbaev<p>
-This script converts Beagle4.1's gt.ibd output files to EMI input.<p>
-The script require R-2.15.0.
-Before starting the script type: module load R-2.15.0<p>
 # Usage
 To start the script type: ./bgl41.to.emi.sh file.gt.ibd file.map<p>
 The script outputs file.gt.ibd.emi<p>